rgrannell1/polonium/README.md

-Polonium is a shallow wrapper around node.js's implementation of Password-Based Key Derivation Function 2 (PBKDF2); all polonium adds is a method of gathering command-line arguments, calculating arguments and converting the derived keys to base62.
+Polonium is a shallow wrapper around node.js's implementation of Password-Based Key Derivation Function 2 (PBKDF2); all polonium adds is a method of gathering command-line arguments and converting the derived keys to base62.

 For more information on PBKDF2 see the following resources: